hanjinliu/tabulous/rst/main/quickstart.rst

     SpreadSheet<'sheet'>

-Since a ``SpreadSheet`` is easily editable, it is reasonable to add an empty spreadsheet to the viewer.
+Since a :class:`SpreadSheet`` is easily editable, it is reasonable to add an empty spreadsheet to the viewer.

 .. code-block:: python